-A grocery display of lovely Bosch pears began my poached pear adventure.
+This particular adventure began when I saw a grocery display of lovely Bosc pears.
 I bought a few and poached them, using a mish-mash of various “American” recipes.
 They were good, but too plain for my taste.
 So I went back to the drawing board.

-As I learned from making Masala Chai Tea Madeleines, every Indian cook who makes her/his own masala creates a unique blend.
-Masala simply means a blend of ground spices.
-It can be spicy or sweet or a combination.
+As I learned from making Masala Chai Tea Madeleines, Indian cooks typically makes their own masala.
+The word masala simply means a blend of ground spices, and each cook creates a unique blend.
+It can be spicy, sweet, or a combination.
 Check my post on the difference between garam masala and curry powder for an explanation of one type of masala – loosely translated as “hot (as in body-warming, not spicy) spices.”

 For this masala, I wanted a sweet taste, suitable for dessert.
 So I chose cardamom, cinnamon, cloves, nutmeg and star anise.
-Then I added some fresh ginger (not pictured immediately below) for tang.
+Then I added some fresh ginger for tang.

 After crushing the spices, you simply bring the cider and honey to a simmer, then add the spices and let them steep.
 While they are steeping, you prepare the pears.